MakieOrg/Makie.jl/docs/src/legends.md

 # Legend

-The Legend is an interactive object, that can be edited and interacted with like any other object in MakiE.
+The Legend is an interactive object, that can be edited and interacted with like any other object in Makie.

 You can create it on your own, or let it get created by automatically by a `plot` command.